Your body is not unreadable. The app is.

 The math the apps use does not work for your cycles

 Apps predict ovulation by counting days from your last period and assuming you ovulate fourteen days before your next one.
 For a woman with consistent twenty-eight-day cycles, that math is in the right neighborhood.
 For a woman with PCOS or PMOS, the math is the wrong question entirely.
 Your cycle length varies, your ovulation timing varies, and some cycles produce no ovulation at all.
-The app does not know any of this, so it draws the same fertile window it drew last month, regardless of what your body is actually doing this month.
-Couples following this kind of timing are not unlucky, they are working with broken data.
+The app does not know any of this, so it draws the same fertile window it drew last month, regardless of what your body is doing this month.
+Couples following this kind of timing are not unlucky.
+They are working with broken data.

 Charting your cycle

 The chart shows what is happening in your hormones in real time.
 After two or three cycles, you can identify your fertile window, see whether ovulation is happening, and bring real data to a provider when it is needed.
 This is the foundation everything else builds on.
+The Conception Charting Program is built around this kind of cycle-by-cycle reading.

-Nutrition & metabolic support
+Nutrition and metabolic support

 Insulin resistance and metabolic dysfunction are central to PMOS, and the cycles often respond meaningfully to nutrition, sleep, and stress work.
 A nutritionist or naturopath who specializes in PMOS can review labs, identify your specific drivers, and recommend protocols that support cycle regularity over months.
+For the practitioners I work with, see the Stone Fertility Care Directory.

 Medical care when needed

-What charting can and cannot do for PCOS & PMOS
+What charting can and cannot do

 Charting reliably shows you when ovulation is approaching, when it has happened, how long your luteal phase is, and whether your cycles are following an ovulatory pattern.
 It is the most accurate way to identify your fertile window in real time, more reliable than apps regardless of how irregular your cycles are.
 It also reveals patterns that often go undetected by routine medical workups, including anovulatory cycles, very short luteal phases, and significant hormonal disruption that warrants closer attention.